Understanding Cocaine’s Effect On The Brain

 Healing the brain after an addiction to cocaine is one of the greatest challenges to long-term recovery.
 It can take months for dopamine levels to return to any pre-cocaine exposure levels, resulting in feelings of apathy, lethargy, and general malaise.
 This is one of the primary reasons for relapse in the first year of recovery.

 Cravings for cocaine as well as depression and the symptoms described above can persist for months.
-Managing these and other withdrawal side effects is one way to improve the long-term success outcome for the cocaine-addicted individual, as well as reducing overall harm to the brain.
+Managing these and other withdrawal side effects are one way to improve the long-term success outcome for the cocaine-addicted individual, as well as reducing overall harm to the brain.

 Locate Treatment Options Near You For Cocaine Addiction

 Addiction Campuses is an online resource designed to connect you with the drug treatment options that meet your individual needs and preferences.
-Let us connect you with the professional support and evidence-based drug treatment programs that can help you reclaim your life from a cocaine addiction.
+Let us connect you with the professional support and evidence-based drug treatment programs that can help you reclaim your life from cocaine addiction.
 Contact us and discover a new and rewarding life in recovery beginning today.